Ragni Hestad

 Ragni Hestad (born 5 September 1968) is a Norwegian beach volleyball player, born in Bergen.
 She competed in the women's tournament at the 1996 Summer Olympics in Atlanta, with team mate Merita Berntsen.

+She won a silver medal at the 1995 European Beach Volleyball Championships along with Merita Berntsen Mol.

+Personal life

+Hestad was born in Bergen on 5 September 1968.